oyusti/api/README.md

 -   run "composer install" to install dependencies and then "npm install"

         composer install
         run "npm install

 -   Copy the "env_example" file and create the "env" file

 -   In your code editor open "env" and put in "DB_DATABASE" the name of your preference for the database.

 -   Then create that same database in your database manager.
 If for example you created DB_DATABASE = admin in the "env" file, you would also create a database with the same name.

 -   In the "env" file you must also modify the parameter "DB_USERNAME" which will be the username to access the database and "DB_PASSWORD" which will be the password.

 -   In "env" you must also add "APP_KEY" since it will be empty, for this we write in the terminal:

         php artisan key: generate

--In the terminal execute
+-   In the terminal execute

     php artisan migrate --seed